Skip to main content

 A genetic condition may increase the risk of Ewing sarcoma and other sarcomas.

-Signs and symptoms of Ewing sarcoma include swelling and pain near the tumor.
+Symptoms of Ewing sarcoma include swelling and pain near the tumor.

-• A lump (which may feel soft and warm) in the arms, legs, chest, or pelvis.
+• a lump (which may feel soft and warm) in the arms, legs, chest, or pelvis

-• Pain and/or swelling near the lump.
+• pain and/or swelling near the lump

-• Fever for no known reason.
+• fever for no known reason

-• A bone that breaks for no known reason.
+• a bone that breaks for no known reason

 Tests that examine the bone and soft tissue are used to diagnose and stage Ewing sarcoma.

+Cancer stage describes the extent of cancer in the body, such as the size of the tumor, whether it has spread, and how far it has spread from where it first formed.
 To plan treatment, it is important to know whether the cancer has spread to other parts of the body.
 Tests and procedures to detect, diagnose, and stage Ewing sarcoma are usually done at the same time.

 EnlargeMagnetic resonance imaging (MRI) scan; drawing shows a child lying on a table that slides into the MRI machine, which takes a series of detailed pictures of areas inside the body.